kuroji-fusky/pacopanda-drawing-stats/README.md

 - Number of character(s) species and names
 - Media type (either drawn digital or traditional)
 - Programs/mediums used (i.e. Photoshop, Procreate, etc.)
-- The source where I got the data from (i.e. FurAffinity, DeviantArt, InkBunny, Weasyl, etc.)
+- The source where I got the data (i.e. FurAffinity, DeviantArt, InkBunny, Weasyl, etc.)

 Previously, I have to manually source it through FurAffinity and DeviantArt for his draft drawings (including his _Art & Biro_ comics).
-Unfortunately, drawings from Twitter won't be counted in order to ease the load on my end and the dataset as well since all the data gathered will be hardcoded to the site.
+Unfortunately, drawings from Twitter won't be counted in order to ease the load on my end and the dataset as well since all the data gathered will be hard coded to the site.

 ### Why did you create this project?